2022-cs4301/compiler/README.md

 - [x] 037
 - [x] 038
 - [x] 039 - double check!
 Looks good but no guidance in .dat
-- [ ] 040 - I think we're supposed to catch an earlier semicolon error
+- [ ] 040 - We catch the semicolon error, but `.lst` output continues, don't know if that's okay
 - [x] 041
 - [x] 042
 - [x] 043